New Jersey Route 152

 Route 152 is a 3.16 mi state highway in Atlantic County, New Jersey, United States.
-Route 152 begins at an intersection with County Route 620 (CR 620) and Bay Avenue in the city of Somers Point.
-The route heads along two causeways, ending at the foot of the John F. Kennedy Memorial Bridge over the Intracoastal Waterway in Egg Harbor Township, where the state turns maintenance back to Atlantic County as County Route 629 to Longport.
+Route 152 begins at Bay Avenue in Somers Point as a continuation of County Route 620 (CR 620).
+The route heads along two causeways, ending at the foot of the John F. Kennedy Memorial Bridge over the Intracoastal Waterway in Egg Harbor Township, where the state turns maintenance back to Atlantic County as CR 629 to Longport.

-Route 152 originates as an alignment of Atlantic County Route 20, which ran along the entire alignment of Route 152 from Somers Point to Longport.
-The state took over Route 20 in 1969, designating the route as 152 in relation to the Route 52 designation further south.
+Route 152 originates as an alignment of County Route 20, which ran along the entire alignment of Route 152 from Somers Point to Longport.
+The state took over CR 20 in 1969, designating the route as Route 152 in relation to the Route 52 designation further south.
 In 1988, the former bridge over the Broad Thoroughfare was demolished and replaced by the Dolores G. Cooper Bridge.

 Route description

-Route 152 begins at an intersection with Atlantic County Route 620 (West Maryland Avenue) and Bay Avenue in the city of Somers Point.
+Route 152 begins at an intersection with CR 620 (West Maryland Avenue) and Bay Avenue in the city of Somers Point.
 The route heads eastward, passing to the north of a local marina as East Maryland Avenue, crossing over Bass Harbor Creek soon after.
 Just after crossing the creek, Route 152 leaves Somers Point, entering the community of Egg Harbor Township.
 On the other side of the creek, Route 152 becomes known as Longport–Somers Point Boulevard and heads along a causeway through Egg Harbor Township.
 The route passes to the north of a marina, curving soon after at an intersection with Anchorage Drive, which is a connector road to waterside residential homes.

 Route 152 continues eastward, crossing over several streams and passing to the north of a large estate.
 The route remains a two-lane causeway for a distance, intersecting with its former alignment to the south, which parallels the current route.
 Route 152 then rises in elevation as it heads onto the newer causeway (known as the Dolores G. Cooper Bridge), passing a lone fishing pier.
-After crossing over the Cooper Bridge, the highway parallels its former alignment for a short distance, intersecting with the Ocean Drive/Ocean City-Longport Boulevard.
+After crossing over the Cooper Bridge, the highway parallels its former alignment for a short distance, intersecting with the Ocean Drive/Ocean City–Longport Boulevard.
 Route 152 heads along the Broad Thoroughfare as a three-lane waterside arterial boulevard.
 The route leaves the shoreline, running along the sandy surroundings.
 The route reaches Seaview Harbor, served by an intersection with Sunset Boulevard and Seaview Boulevard.
 Route 152 turns eastward, reaching the foot of the John F. Kennedy Memorial Bridge.
-There, the state designation ends, and it continues as Atlantic County Route 629 (Ventnor Avenue) into Longport.
+There, the state designation ends, and it continues as CR 629 (Ventnor Avenue) into the borough of Longport.

 The entire span of the Longport Bridge is accessible to pedestrians, runners, and bicycles, with dedicated lanes on each side.
 The bridge has been a featured route in running, walking, and cycling events including the Bike MS: City to Shore Ride.